Jessica Piombo, Ph.D.

 Research

-My current research focuses state perception of threat and how that influences government response to those threats, and the politics of U.S. security assistance in Africa and how it has been affected by rising Chinese influence on the continent.
+My current research focuses state perception of threat how that influences government response to those threats, and how in turn these dynamics influence the relationship between African governments and US security sector assistance projects (funded by the OSD Minerva Intiative).

-Over the past 18 years, I've been the lead investigator on 13 separate research and education projects, managing over $2.5m in funding.
+Over the past 23 years, I've been the lead investigator on 16 separate research and education projects, managing over $3.5m in funding.

 Leadership